sscarduzio/netty4-jedis-proxy/README.md

   -jMinIdle (-n) [int] jedis minimum connection idle time (0) -jMaxIdle (-m) [int] jedis maximum connection idle time (8)
 ```

+### Warnings
+* This is still experimental, many commands are supported, but less frequently used commands may not yet be implemented.
+* PubSub: handle with care, it uses one thread for each blocked connection.
+Redis-side connection is correctly released if client-side connection breaks.

+### Todo
+* Port the rest of the non blocking commands to Jedis
+* Port the rest of the blocking commands to Jedis (BLPOP, BRPOP, ... )

 ### Credits
 * Netty project: http://netty.io
 * Sam Pullara's redis protocol for Netty: https://github.com/spullara/redis-protocol